Freiling87/BunnyMod/Notes - Release.md

 	Increment the Version number!
 	Update Sprites

-## 1.2.2
+## Change notes

-- Added Chronomancy & Pyromancy
+- Added Chronomancy & Pyromancy special abilities
 - Reworked Telemancy completely, and renamed existing general magic traits
-- Stoves now explode like Molotovs when destroyed
+- Stoves now explode like Molotovs when destroyed.
+Trying to cook on it near the owner may have them interrupt you.
 - Fixed various bugs

-# Slated for Next Release
+# Slated for Future Release

 Mugging
 	On attempt interact after beg: